AdaCore/training_material/courses/rust_essentials/040_control_flow_basics/07_macros.rst

 - Is **not** a function
 - Macro calls are required to end with :rust:`!`
   - E.g., :rust:`println!`, :rust:`dbg!`
-- Programmers can write their own!
+- Custom macros are fully supported!

 .. note::